FAIRplus/the-fair-cookbook/content/recipes/introduction/priorization.md

 It becomes essential to mention at this point that based on the time interval the PSP team decides to engage, the FAIRification process coils be prospective or retrospective.
 If the PSP team undertakes FAIRification process at the early stages of the project, the process is *prospective* as there remains the flexibility to define and lay out the metadata standards for the data and process thereby eliminating many of the downstream logistical and financial problems..
 Meanwhile, if the PSP team undertakes the FAIRification process at the end stages of the project, the details of process and data generated may have been lost or are no longer accessible.

-the best time of engaging a project into the FAIR pipeline would be dependent on its retrospective and prospective aspects of the data for that project.
 In conclusion, starting a FAIRification process at a project end stage could be the least favourable as it could place large demands in time and resources on key personnel, including corresponding data stewards and data generators, at a time of effort wind down.
 Alternatively, starting the FAIRification process in the early or middle stages could be beneficial given the flexibility of data and process structuring, besides providing direct contact with both data owners and generators to gain a better understanding of the data.
 Thus, with a scoring schema (3 = early stage, 2 = middle stage, 1 = end stage), we can score each of the projects based on the time interval they belong to.

-#### 3. Prioritisation based on partners involved in the project

-A project has the potential to involve a large number of people each coming from various institutions.
-Since the impact of the FAIRification process would be to benefit as many people as possible, the PSP team can consider the benefits accruable to a wider consortium involved, as a criteria for scoring the projects.

-Thus, projects that have diverse partners involved (e.g.  academic, industrial, start-up, and so on)  should be prioritised over singleton partners, that is those projects that involve people from the same institute or industrial group.
-The main reason for this priority is the impact of the FAIRification process.

-Within an intra-organization group, the data generators, maintainers, and depositors might have the same terminology and definitions related to the data and hence, a FAIRification process would only be needed when the data has to be deposited on public repositories or databases.

-While in an inter-organization group, definitions and terminologies aren't likely to be consistent, and the transfer of data from data generators to depositors might be time-consuming.
-As a result, the FAIRification process would be beneficial by increasing transparency between intra-organizational groups.

-#### 4. Prioritisation based on existence of data management plan
+#### 3. Prioritisation based on existence of data management plan

 A Data Management Plan (DMP) is a document that describes the life cycle of a data beginning from its generation, followed by processing and collection, dissemination, and finally the usage (more details can be found in the [Data Management Plan](https://rdmkit.elixir-europe.org/data_management_plan.html) recipe).
 This established document gives the data owners and FAIR experts an overview of the data and process resources under study.